iitggithub/apache/README.md

 APACHE_SERVERNAME        | unset                          | Sets the Apache server name.
 AIDE_SERVERNAME          | (containername)                | Sets the AIDE server name.
 Will use the container name if none specified.
 AIDE_EMAIL               | unset                          | AIDE check output will be emailed to this address.
 No email is sent if not specified.
+AIDE_SLEEP               | unset                          | Number of seconds to delay AIDE checking.
+If 2am GMT doesn't work for you enable this and delay the check.

 # The End